Board of Directors

-Fiona held the position of Chair of the Sunshine Coast Division of General Practice from 1998 to 2008 and was a Director on the Board of CheckUP from 2009 until 2015.
-She has had extensive governance experience and has completed formal governance training through the AICD.
+Fiona held the position of Chair of the Sunshine Coast Division of General Practice from 1998 to 2008, and was a Director of CheckUP from 2008 to 2015.
+She has had extensive governance training through a number of programs including the Australian Institute of Company Directors.

 Dr John Menzies

-Dr John Menzies is an experienced hospital and health service consultant who has over 30 years experience in the health field both in Australia and internationally.
-He graduated with first class honours in Medicine at the Univ.
-Qld. and obtained a Master of Health Planning from the University of NSW.
-He is a Fellow of the Royal Australian College of Medical Administrators and is a senior censor with the College.
+Dr John Menzies is an experienced hospital and health service consultant who has over 30 years experience in the health field, both in Australia and internationally.
+He graduated with first-class honours in Medicine at UQ and obtained a Master of Health Planning from UNSW.

 Mr John Woodward

-BPharm (Hons), Adv Prac Pharm, BCPS, CGP, GAICD
+BPharm (Hons), Adv Prac Pharm, BCPS, BCGP, GAICD

-John is an advanced practice pharmacist who has practiced in the Sunshine Coast and Gympie area since 2004.
-He provides pharmacy consultancy services within a number of general medical practices in the region and also works in community pharmacy.
+John is an Advanced Practice Pharmacist who has practised in the Sunshine Coast and Gympie area since 2004.
+He provides pharmacy consultancy services with a number of general medical practices in the region and also works in community pharmacy.
 He has previous experience in hospital pharmacy.

 John is Chairperson of Sundale Limited, a provider of residential care, in-home care, retirement living, social house and rehabilitation services in South-East and Central Queensland.
 He is a Graduate Member of the Australian Institute of Company Directors.